 Identify the educational needs of our changing demographics and develop appropriate and innovative programs and services with a focus on the increasing Latino/a population The Counseling Department offers two Puente Programs as well as a Summer Readiness cohort to support student success at SRJC.
 Beginning in Fall 2021, the department assigned two counselors to be assigned to the Lanzamiento program.
 In Spring 2022, a counselor was assigned to the Avanzando STEM LC.
 Contribute to the richness of our multicultural community by promoting cultural initiatives that complement academics and encourage the advancement and appreciation of the arts Counselors serve on committees such as HSI, Women's History, Arts and Lectures, Multi-Cultural Events.
-Meet the lifelong educational and career needs of our communities (e.g. seniors, emerging populations, Counselors address lifelong educational needs through 1:1 educational planning and counseling with students, instructional programming-including the career development courses.
+Meet the lifelong educational Counselors address lifelong educational needs and career needs of our communities (e.g. seniors, through 1:1 educational planning and counseling with students, instructional programming- emerging populations, including the career development courses.
 We veterans, re-entry students) have a full-time Veteran's counselor that works with that specific cohort.
 In Spring 2022, we are in the middle of hiring process to recruit a counselor focused on our reentry students.
 Provide relevant career and technical education that meets the needs of the region and sustains economic vitality Counselors provide career assessment, planning and educational counseling for students interested in career and technical education pathways.
 The Dept. offers mutliple sections of Coun.
 6, a career development class that is always full.
 The Dept. works closely with CE programs to provide counseling and sit on advisory committees.
-We also provide counseling services weekly in the Career Hub. • logy Provide, enhance, integrate, and continuously to support learning and innovation Incorporate best practices and innovations for facilities and technologies in order to enhance learning and working environments Counseling is in alignment with the college's standard for use of facilities and technology to facilitate delivery of services and increase workplace effectiveness.
-2 Counseling uses technology to propel data-driven decisions.
-Multiple data sources are utilized such as
+We also provide counseling services weekly in the Career Hub. logy Provide, enhance, integrate, and continuously to support learning and innovation Incorporate best practices and Counseling is in alignment with the college's innovations for facilities and standard for use of facilities and technology to technologies in order to facilitate delivery of services and increase enhance learning and working environments workplace effectiveness.
+CHVITOHITICHUS Counseling uses technology to propel data-driven decisions.
+Multiple data sources are utilized such as 1 X N D X X I X